-These little flying saucer shaped fruit may be white, green or buttery yellow in color and are round and flat with a scalloped edge, hence the name.
+These little flying saucer shaped fruits may be white, green, or buttery yellow in color and are round and flat with a scalloped edge, hence the name.

 Scallop squash or patty pans should be grown in full sun, in rich, well-draining soil.
 Once the danger of frost has passed in your area, these little squash can be directly sown into the garden.
-They are usually planted in groups with two or three seeds per hill and spaced 2-3 feet apart.
-Thin them to one or two plants per hill once the seedlings attain a height of 2 or 3 inches tall.
+They are usually planted in groups with two or three seeds per hill and spaced 2 to 3 feet (61-91 cm.) apart.
+Thin them to one or two plants per hill once the seedlings attain a height of 2 or 3 inches (5-8 cm.) tall.

-Give them plenty of room to grow like any squash; their vines spread 4-6 feet.
+Give them plenty of room to grow like any squash; their vines spread 4 to 6 feet (1-2 m.).
 The fruit should mature between 49 and 54 days.
 Keep the squash watered well.
 There are no secret scallop squash growing tips; the plants are relatively easy to grow.

 Scallop Squash Varieties

 There are both open-pollinated, those pollinated via insects or wind, and hybrid varieties of scallop squash available.
 Hybrid varieties are bred to insure that the seeds have known specific traits while open-pollinated varieties are fertilized via an uncontrolled source, which may result in a plant that doesn’t breed true.
 That said, there are some open pollinators that result in true plants from generation to generation and we call them heirloom varieties.